Here’s an inside look at a stroke.

 There are two different types of stroke: ischemic strokes and hemorrhagic strokes.

-“Most often, when people talk about stroke they’re describing an ischemic stroke, where blood flow to the brain is blocked,” said Geisinger vascular neurologist Ramin Zand, M.D.
+“When people talk about stroke, they’re often describing an ischemic stroke, where blood flow to the brain is blocked,” says Dr. David Ermak, vascular neurologist at Geisinger.
 “Hemorrhagic strokes are less common and happen when a weak or ruptured artery leaks blood into the brain.”

 Ischemic stroke vs. hemorrhagic stroke